the-road-to-graphql/the-road-to-graphql-chinese/manuscript/07-apollo-react/index-cn.md

 > * Implement the optimistic UIs for the star and unstar mutations

-* 为 star 和 unstar 突变实现乐观 UI
+* 为 star 和 unstar 变更实现乐观 UI

 > * Read more about [Apollo Optimistic UI in React with GraphQL](https://www.apollographql.com/docs/react/features/optimistic-ui.html)